laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where icons were not shown behind swipe actions in tablet mode  ([#1415](https://github.com/laurencedawson/sync-for-reddit/issues/1415))
 - Fixed an issue where copying post titles would append a zero-width space at the end ([#1413](https://github.com/laurencedawson/sync-for-reddit/issues/1413))
 - Fixed a restore issue ([#1422](https://github.com/laurencedawson/sync-for-reddit/issues/1422))
+- Fixed an issue where white lines could appear around images when using full-width mode ([#489](https://github.com/laurencedawson/sync-for-reddit/issues/489))

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4